your/isa-transfers-network/README.md

 # ISA Transfer Authority Network

-This is a transparent B2B network joinable by ISA providers (UK) and, potentially, regulators to quickly run investigations.
+This is a *permissioned* blockchain network joinable by ISA providers (UK) and, potentially, regulators to quickly run investigations.

 A meticulous ACL defines what resource are accessible, with what permission(s) and by which peers exaclty.